Taiizor/ReaLTaiizor/README.md

 ## Usage

-Step 1：Add a reference to ReaLTaiizor or search for ReaLTaiizor on the nuget;
+Step 1：Add a reference to ReaLTaiizor or search for ReaLTaiizor on the NuGet;

 ```Install-Package ReaLTaiizor```